Southbank Centre's Queen Elizabeth Hall

-This conference brings together artists, practitioners, funders and policy-makers in the arts and health sectors to discuss the progress that has been made since the All-Party Parliamentary Group on Arts, Health and Wellbeing released the report Creative Health: The Arts for Health and Wellbeing in 2017.
-The conference will explore how creativity can change people’s lives for the better, focusing particularly on innovation, social isolation and loneliness.
+This conference brought together artists, practitioners, funders and policy-makers in the arts and health sectors to discuss the progress that has been made since the All-Party Parliamentary Group on Arts, Health and Wellbeing released the report Creative Health: The Arts for Health and Wellbeing in 2017.
+The conference explored how creativity can change people’s lives for the better, focusing particularly on innovation, social isolation and loneliness.

-Through keynote speeches from leading figures in policy-making and delivery, and panels and breakout sessions with experts in the field, we explore how we can work together in the future to expand on the invaluable cross-sector work that is being done.
+Through keynote speeches from leading figures in policy-making and delivery, and panels and breakout sessions with experts in the field, the conference explored how we can work together in the future to expand on the invaluable cross-sector work that is being done.

 The Rt Hon Lord Howarth of Newport CBE – Co-Chair of the All-Party Parliamentary Group on Arts, Health and Wellbeing

 Gillian Moore CBE – Director of Music, Southbank Centre

 Darren Henley – Chief Executive, Arts Council England